Naty89/Click/README.md

 ## Usage

-An example code showing the usage of click:
+An example code showing the usage of click on a function:

 ```bash
 import click